 Indeed for plants that are grown just for their attractive leaves, you may want to conserve as much possible energy in the leaves by removing inflorescences before flowering occurs.

 Deadheading is usually performed when a plants flower begins to wilt and die, or if they become diseased.
 This typically occurs from the middle of spring through to the end of summer and is species dependent.

-The process of deadheading varies from plant to plant and is usually carried out using a sharp pair of garden scissors or pruners; species with softer stems such as French Marigolds can be deadheaded by using pinching them between your thumb and fingers.
+The process of deadheading varies from plant to plant, and is usually carried out using a sharp pair of garden scissors or pruners.
+Species with softer stems such as French Marigolds, can be deadheaded by pinching them between your thumb and fingers.